 So it was decided that Richard would go ahead with his diving course and I was to work on my blog, an arrangement I was most happy with to start, but that I came to regret more and more every night when Richard came back with a better diving tale than the last, and even an encounter with a whale shark the following week in Koh Phangan.

-We picked Ocean Sound Dive + Yoga with free accommodation at Tropicana Resort for our week in Koh Tao.
+We picked Ocean Sound Dive + Yoga with free accommodation at Tropicana Resort to enjoy the Koh Tao travel week.
 Diving schools’ prices on the island are pretty much fixed (they might vary a bit based on the included – if any – accommodation) so make your choice based on how well you think the school fits with you.
 Ocean Sound is based in Chalok Bay (the quieter, but still civilized town on the south of the island), promises small and personal classes, and offers a discount in their onsite yoga studio.
 But so much for how it sounds on paper – in practice, the team are friendly, professional, and simply great fun.
 Their facilities and equipment are all top notch, and Phil (Richard’s instructor) was not only a top bloke but, frankly, an oracle of all things diving.

 One other shout out for Ocean Sound was the great digs on Koh Tao that were included in the cost of the course.
 Our room at Tropicana was simple but thoughtfully furnished, spacious, and spotlessly clean, the perfect little home office for me.
 The grounds of the resort are beautiful and well maintained, and the beach at Chalok is quite nice – plus there are some amazing beaches and snorkelling spots a stone’s throw away.
 Aow Leuk was the highlight for us.